 The most accurate way to find out if your phone is unlocked (or to get it unlocked) is to call your carrier.
 But the call might be time-consuming, and you will only be able to get information about your own device—not for a phone you're interested in buying.

-You can also visit your carrier's website for free (here are links for AT&T and Verizon) to check if your phone is unlocked.
-You may need to enter your iPhone's serial number (Go to Settings > General> About and look for the Serial number) as well as the IMEI number.
+You can also visit your carrier's website for free to check if your phone is unlocked.
+You may need to enter your iPhone's serial number (Go to Settings > General > About and look for the Serial number) as well as the IMEI number.

 Check if your phone is unlocked using IMEI

 Every iPhone comes with a unique, 15-digit IMEI number.
 While SIM cards are typically linked with the user, the IMEI number is permanently connected to the device and can be used to check if it's connected to a certain network.